Kwl chart for elementary 2026

 2. In the 'Know' section, write down what you think you already know about the Chesapeake Bay Watershed.
 This could include facts, ideas, or assumptions.

 3. Next, move to the 'Wonder' section.
 Here, list questions or topics you are curious about regarding the Chesapeake Bay.
-This encourages critical thinking and inquiry.
+This encourages critical thinking and exploration.

-4. Finally, in the 'Learned' section, after researching or discussing, fill in what you have learned about the Chesapeake Bay Watershed.
+4. Finally, in the 'Learned' section, after your research or lessons, summarize what you have learned about the Chesapeake Bay Watershed.
 This helps consolidate your knowledge.

 Start using our platform today to easily fill out your KWL chart for free!